We support both claimants and professionals. These are just some of the organisations who have subscribed to Benefits and Work:

 So, appealing to a tribunal about your ESA is DEFINITELY NOT a waste of time.

-Improve your chances at your ESA appeal tribunal
+Improve your chances at your ESA appeal mandatory reconsideration and appeal

-But there are many things you can do to improve your chances of success at your appeal hearing.
+And there are many things you can do to improve your chances of success at your appeal hearing, if your mandatory reconsideration is not successful.
 For example:

 - Ask for an oral hearing – the success rate at paper hearings is very low indeed.